votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

 <img src="./images/Workflow.svg" alt="Workflow" width="800"/>

-1. **Generate a Manifest record**.
-The following examples may be useful:
+1. **Create a Manifest record**

-    1. A synthetic manifest is created in _electionguard.input.ManifestBuilder.buildStandardManifest_(), and a protobuf Manifest is written out by electionguard.protoconvert.ManifestConvertTest.writeManifest.
-    2. A synthetic manifest is created in _electionguard.input.ManifestBuilder.buildStandardManifest_(), and a json Manifest is written out by electionguard.json.ManifestTest.writeManifest.
+   1. Generating a real Manifest by election officials is outside the scope of this library.
+   2. Create a manifest in code with the _electionguard.ballot.Manifest_ classes, and write it out with a Publisher.
+   3. Create a fake manifest for testing with the _electionguard.input.RunCreateTestManifest_ CLI.
+   4. Convert an existing manifest between JSON and Proto with the _electionguard.cli.RunConvertManifest_ CLI.
+      The type (JSON or Proto) of Manifest is used for the rest of the election record.

-2. **Generate an ElectionConfig protobuf record**.
-The following examples may be useful:
+2. **Create an ElectionConfig record**.

-    1. A synthetic manifest is created in _electionguard.protoconvert.ElectionConfigConvertTest.generateElectionConfig_(), and an ElectionConfig protobuf is written out.

-3. **KeyCeremony**.
-An ElectionConfig record is needed as input, and an ElectionInitialized record is output.
-   The following examples may be useful:
+   1. Create an ElectionConfig from a Manifest and input parameters using _electionguard.cli.RunCreateElectionConfig_ CLI.

+3. **Run the KeyCeremony**.

    1. _electionguard.keyceremony.RunTrustedKeyCeremony_ is a CLI that will run the entire key ceremony locally in a single process.
 See _electionguard.keyceremony.RunKeyCeremonyTest_ as an example.

    2. To run a keyceremony with remote guardians, using the webapps CLI:

         1. In _webapps/keyceremonytrustees_, start up _webapps.electionguard.KeyCeremonyRemoteTrustee_, and specify the
            directory to write the private trustee files, using the command line argument: